07003470/JavaFib/README.md

 # JavaFib 07003470
-Fibonacci in Java using multiple method and if/if else statements
+Fibonacci in Java using multiple method and if/else if statements